Jessime/Excision/src/static/story/level5.md

 ### Problem

 Write a .py file that takes a string as input.
 This string is a file path to a directory containing a sequence of .png image files.
-This program should store the .png images as grayscale and apply several image processing steps to each frame.
+This program should load the .png images as grayscale and apply several image processing steps to each frame.
 First, apply a median filter using a 5x5 pixel window to filter out any background noise.
-Next, mask the image by setting the lower 50% of pixel values to zero.
-Then, calculate the cumulative area (in nanometers) of the remaining object(s).
+Next, mask the image by setting pixel values below the average of the dynamic range to zero.
+Then, calculate the cumulative area (in microns) of the remaining object(s).
 After these steps have been applied to each frame, print the list of areas to `results/5.txt`.

 **Note(s):**

+* Unlike task 2, the windows of the median filter will overlap.
+* The dynamic range is the range of pixel values.
-* Assume that the width and height of 1 pixel are each 0.15 nanometers.
+* Assume that the width and height of 1 pixel are each 1.5 microns.
+* Truncate each area by converting them to integers.

 ##### Example

 Directory structure of `path/to/ims/`:

         /path/to/ims/
-        ├── sim_0.png
+        ├── image_0.png
-        ├── sim_1.png
+        ├── image_1.png
-        ├── sim_2.png
+        ├── image_2.png

-Contents of `sim_0.png`:

-images/level5_ims_md/sim_0.png

-Contents of `sim_1.png`:

-images/level5_ims_md/sim_1.png

-Contents of `sim_2.png`:

-images/level5_ims_md/sim_2.png
+Here are the contents of [`path/to/ims/`](https://github.com/Jessime/Excision/tree/master/src/static/images/level5_ims_md).

 **Example Execution:**